haskellfoundation/error-message-index/CONTRIBUTING.md

      * `/messages/GHC-123/example2/index.md` - description and metadata for the second example
      * `/messages/GHC-123/example2/before/Main.hs` - an example file that exhibits the error
      * `/messages/GHC-123/example2/after/Main.hs` - an example file in which the error has been fixed

+Inside the top level of the site source, there is a `messages` directory.
+Within `messages`, each subdirectory represents a message whose name is the message code.
+This subdirectory contains a file `index.md` that describes the message.
+Additionally, subdirectories of the message directory may represent examples - each example contains a file `index.md` as well as a number of Haskell, Cabal, or YAML files that represent the example.

 The path components `messages` and the two `index.md` files must be named as specified here, while the other components may vary.